 The Children of Lir: A Fascinating Irish Legend

 Lake Derravarragh

-Most stories would mention this location as Lake Derravarragh, but you may have heard it called Lough or Loch Derravarragh.
+Most stories mention this location as Lake Derravarragh, but you may have heard it is called Lough or Loch Derravarragh.
 Both words, Lough and Loch, mean Lake in Irish and are more commonly used.

+The Children of Lir: A Fascinating Irish Legend